The Ultimate Guide to Connecting Encompass with Microsoft Dynamics for Seamless Workflow

 Create a document that maps every Encompass field to its Dynamics equivalent.
 Account for data type differences.
 Encompass stores loan amounts as decimals.
 Dynamics may use currency fields with different precision.
 Date formats, phone number formats, and address structures all need explicit mapping rules.

-Step 4: Configure Middleware
+Step 4: Configure the Integration Spine

 Step 5: Test with Sample Data